 “The triumphant ‘Julia' could be a lost hit for Elvis Costello and the Attractions.
 It's chiming, high-fidelity indie rock with, indeed, an awesome, dirty guitar line throughout that hooked me right away. ” -NPR

 “[Fast Romantics] punch up a new breed of New Romanticism with plenty of power pop hooks...Matthew Angus croons, lovelorn, to his heart’s desire with Jarvis Cocker-esque swagger bolstered by the band’s exalting choruses, buzzing guitar licks, chiming keys and pulsing beat.” - KEXP

-But Angus insists that American Love, produced by the dynamic duo of Gus Van Go and Werner F (Arkells, Wintersleep, Whitehorse) is not a traditional protest record.
-Rather, it’s a series of reflections by a non-American songwriter living so close to the border, hyper-aware of the United States and its influence on his own country.
-This duality is reinforced by geography itself, as the songs on American Love were recorded over two years alternating between Brooklyn and Toronto.
-It’s also fitting that work on the album began around the same time the U.S. election campaign launched, with the final song finished almost two years later, on election day.
+But Angus insists that American Love, produced by the dynamic duo of Gus Van Go and Werner F (Wintersleep, Arkells, Whitehorse) is by no means a political protest record.
+Rather, it’s a series of reflections on falling in love while hyper-aware of the upheaval occupying the world around him -- especially in America.
+It’s a duality that is perhaps elevated by geography itself, as the songs were recorded over two years alternating between Brooklyn and Toronto.
+Work on the album began around the same time the US election campaigns launched, and the record was finally finished almost two years later, on election day.